jhumelsine/jhumelsine.github.io/_posts/2023-12-02-bumper-sticker-computer-science-software-engineering.md

 _Rarely is anyone thanked for the work they did to prevent the disaster that didn’t happen._ – Mikko Hypponen

-_Some of those firefighters were also the arsonists._ – Dave T., corworker and friend, who whispered to me at a Departmenting after several developers were given The Firefighter Award by our Department Head for their heroric efforts in fixing issues in production.
+_Some of those firefighters were also the arsonists._ – Dave T., coworker and friend, who whispered this to me at a Departmenting after several developers were given The Firefighter Award by our Department Head for their heroric efforts in fixing issues in production.

 _A good lifeguard never gets wet.
 A bad lifeguard gets his name in the paper._ – My RedCross Lifeguard Instructor when I was as teenager